-J. Admission to Candidacy for the Ph.D.
+I. Admission to Candidacy for the Ph.D.
 Degree

 Every semester members of the faculty are asked to make brief written evaluations of the performance of those graduate students in the Ph.D. program whom they have had occasion to supervise, whether in graduate classes or as instructional or research assistants.
+Toward the end of the Spring semester of each academic year the Department meets to review each student's overall progress.
+By the end of that academic year the student will receive a letter summarizing the results of the latest annual review.
+In cases where the student's progress falls short of expectations, remedies may be prescribed that must be implemented within a time frame specified in the letter.
+Failure to resolve the stated problems in the given time frame may result in the student's dismissal from the program.
+To be considered for admission to candidacy, the student must have resolved any problems identified in these annual progress letters for which specific remedies have been prescribed.

-In March or April of each year the Department meets to review students' overall progress.
-In August or September, all students who recently passed the Ph.D.
-Qualifying Examination are considered for admission to candidacy, based on the exam and on progress reviews in the previous Spring.
-To be recommended for admission to candidacy, a student must have satisfied several requirements:
+To be recommended for admission to candidacy, a student must have satisfied several other requirements:

-- 1. The student must have passed the Ph.D.
-Qualifying Exam. - 2.
-The student must submit a Doctoral Program of Study (DPOS) form. - 3.
-The student must have submitted a Doctoral Committee Appointment Request (G-DCA) form. - 4.
-The student's written work in graduate courses taken at USC must have been strong enough to justify a high expectation of success in the remainder of the program. - 5.
-The student must have demonstrated proficiency in any teaching duties assigned throughout the course of their graduate work, either as instructional assistants or as teaching assistants.
+- 1. The student must have completed all required course work other than Phil 899. - 2.
+The student must have submitted an approved Doctoral Program of Study (DPOS) form to the Graduate School. - 3.
+The student must have submitted an approved Doctoral Committee Appointment Request (G-DCA) form to the Graduate School. - 4.
+The student's written work in graduate courses taken at USC must have been strong enough to justify an expectation of success in the remainder of the program. - 5.
+The student must have demonstrated proficiency in any teaching duties assigned throughout their graduate work, as instructional assistants and as teaching assistants.

-Final approval for admission to candidacy for the PhD degree is made by the Dean of the Graduate School, who will notify the student of his or her admission to Ph.D. degree candidacy.
+Final approval for admission to candidacy for the PhD degree is made by the dean of the Graduate School, who will notify the student of his or her admission to Ph.D. degree candidacy.

-K. Applying from the M.A. to the Ph.D.
+J. Applying from the M.A. to the Ph.D.
 Program